Penny Hughes (As the World Turns): Storylines

 Several years later, Penny found romance again with Roy McGuire, her sister-in-law, Sandy's, ex-husband.
 When Sandy became ill, Penny helped Roy care for his son, Jimmy.
 Soon, Penny became attached to Jimmy and convinced Roy to marry her so that they could get custody.
 Eventually, though Roy decided that Jimmy belonged with his mother and dropped the suit.
 Realizing that she only married Roy because of Jimmy, Penny had the marriage annulled.
 Feeling that Oakdale had nothing left to offer, Penny moved to New York City and later England where she met and married Anton Cunningham, a race car driver.

 In 1972, Penny sent her adopted daughter, Amy Lin, to stay with Nancy and Chris when she had a major disagreement with Anton.
 A well-spoken, intelligent young lady, Amy was welcomed warmly by the Hugheses but felt like an outcast with most of the Americans her age.
 Penny’s nephew, Tom, discovered that Amy's grandmother, Mrs. Parsons, was by coincidence, a resident of Oakdale and a patient of Dr. Rick Ryan's.
 Mrs. Parsons and her husband were overjoyed to find their granddaughter.
 However, uncomfortable in her new surroundings, Amy soon returned to Penny and Anton in England.

-Penny has returned to Oakdale on occasion, including Bob and Kim's wedding, her parents' 50th anniversary, her father's funeral, her mother's 80th birthday (during which she uttered the immortal line, "Who are all these people?" when a flock of new characters interrupted Nancy's party).
-In 2000 Penny returned for a Christmas visit paid for by Emily Stewart, Ellen's granddaughter.
+Penny returned to Oakdale several times in the 1980s, including Bob and Kim's wedding, her parents' 50th anniversary, and her father's funeral.
+She also returned to visit Oakdale her mother's 80th birthday (during which she uttered the immortal line, "Who are all these people?" when a flock of new characters interrupted Nancy's party).
+In 2000, Penny returned for a Christmas visit paid for by Emily Stewart, Ellen's granddaughter.